cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 paper in hopes of catching the attention of others who may be looking for a project.]

+*Changes: None.*

 > [O20] Page 6, line 1.
 Zero friction at rupture arrest is very unrealistic,
 > and not a prerequisite for characteristic behavior.

 It is not a necessary condition but it is a sufficient one, when coupled with fairly regular reloading and failure conditions.
-I personally think it's unlikely as well (see Styron and Hetland 2015 for example), but zero (or very near zero) friction is part and parcel with complete stress drop in major earthquakes, which is supported by many studies (e.g., Hardebeck, 2012; Hasegawa et al., 2011) though I generally disbelieve them.
-Furthermore, there are a host of laboratory experiments which suggest that friction during slip decreases to very low values (e.g., Do Toro et al., 2004).
+I personally think it's unlikely as well (see Styron and Hetland 2015 for example), but zero (or very near zero) friction is part and parcel with complete stress drop in major earthquakes, which is supported by many studies (e.g., Hardebeck, 2012;
+Hasegawa et al., 2011) though I am pretty suspicious of the results.
+Furthermore, there are a host of laboratory experiments which suggest that friction during slip decreases to very low values (e.g., Di Toro et al., 2004).

 *Changes: None.*

-## Review by Anonymous
+## Review by Anonymous Revier #1

 > [A1] P1L1:  I suggest to use “aleatoric variability” and “epistemic
 > uncertainty”.
 That way there is only one “variability” and one “uncertainty”,